Villeroy & Boch

 The ‘A’ sample represented stores that took just the online ‘social’ component.
 The ‘B’ sample benefited from the full blended program.

 Whilst both sets of stores improved, it was the B sample that took the biggest leap forward.
-Stores in the ‘B’ sample performed 5.41% better than ‘A’ sample stores when it came to Average Transaction Values.
+Stores in the ‘B’ sample performed 5.41% better than the ‘A’ sample stores when it came to Average Transaction Values.

-Again the ‘B’ sample outperformed on customer conversion rate; up 1.17% on historical results, an improvement 0.62% on the ‘A’ sample.
+Again the ‘B’ sample outperformed on customer conversion rate; up 1.17% on historical results, an improvement of 0.62% on the ‘A’ sample.

 Whilst these numbers may seem small at first glance, they are far from insignificant in a retail environment.
-Taking into account real sales numbers, the Blended Program returned €2.5m on the training investment – no mean feat in today’s challenging sales environment.
+Taking into account real sales numbers, the blended program returned €2.5m on the training investment – no mean feat in today’s challenging sales environment.